RrickBiswas/gitignore/README.md

 ## Versioned templates

-Some templates can change greatly between versions, and if you wish to contribute to this repository we need to follow this specific flow:
+Some templates can change greatly between versions, and if you wish to contribute to this repository, we need to follow this specific flow:

 - the template at the root should be the current supported version
 - the template at the root should not have a version in the filename (i.e.